duyet/api.duyet.net/README.md

    ```
    appcfg.py -A <your-project-id> --oauth2 update .
    ```
-1. Congratulations!
-Your application is now live at your-app-id.appspot.com

 ### Feedback
 Star this repo if you found it useful.
 Use the github issue tracker to give